-Militant killed in Srinagar encounter with security forces
+Three militants killed in encounter with security forces

 The forces retaliated leading to a gunfight.
-An unidentified militant has been killed in the encounter
+Three unidentified militants were killed in the encounter

-Srinagar: A militant was killed in an encounter with security forces here on Sunday, police said.
+Srinagar: Three militants were killed in an encounter with security forces here on Sunday, police said.

 Based on specific intelligence inputs about the presence of militants in the Zoonimar area of the city, security forces launched a cordon-and-search operation this morning, a police official said.